BatGap Logo

 Rick: Waking, dreaming, and sleeping.

 Rick: Yeah, yeah.
-So, I mean, that is not characteristic, for instance, of waking state.
+So, I mean, that is not characteristic, for instance, of the waking state.
 You’re not in the waking state when you’re dreaming or sleeping.
 They don’t mix.
-But the fourth, that experience of, what do you want to call it, pure consciousness or pure awareness, Turiya, can underlie or can actually be a continuum as the waking, dreaming, and sleeping states cycle along.
+But the fourth—that experience of, what do you want to call it, pure consciousness or pure awareness, Turiya—can underlie, or can actually be a continuum as the waking, dreaming, and sleeping states cycle along.
 So it’s like a foundation.

 Rick: Yeah, but the key point is whether or not you’re actually aware of it.

 Tom: And you’re always aware of it in one way, in the sense that it’s always here and whatever you’re seeing is it.
-But obviously what happens is that there’s a belief, there’s a limiting belief that you’re believing in that obstructs it or that appears to obstruct it.
+But obviously what happens is that there’s a belief, a limiting belief, that you’re believing in that obstructs it, or that appears to obstruct it.
 And that’s what the teachers are trying to remove.
 And that’s what I call the notion of doership.

 Rick: Yeah.